 Unfortunately, a series of misguided federal policies have created an unsustainable situation whereby many community cancer care providers are forced to operate at a loss when providing treatment to Medicare patients.
 That’s because, over the years, the federal government has moved forward with numerous reimbursement cuts and payment demonstrations that threaten the integrity of the Medicare Part B drug payment formula.
 As a result, since 2008, more than 1,200 community cancer care centers have closed, consolidated, or reported financial problems, creating access issues for patients and increased costs to the Medicare program.

-The Administration claims that this action is an effort to reduce prescription drug costs through better negotiation, a component of the “American Patients First” drug pricing blueprint released in May.
+The Trump Administration claimed that this action is an effort to reduce prescription drug costs through better negotiation, a component of the “American Patients First” drug pricing blueprint.

 The Network will closely monitor and examine the impact of this announcement and will work with CMS and MA plans to ensure cancer patients continue to have timely access to appropriate and tailored treatments.